Health Programs for Members

 - Complex Care Management Assessment completed on all members

 - Coordination of transitions of care support services for members in all service areas

 - Coordinate care with PCPs, specialists, DME/service providers

 - Address barriers and gaps in care by creating innovative solutions and involving community resources

 - Education on signs and symptoms of worsening disease

-- Health education classes and activities: view our program descriptions and current class dates, times and locations at the member’s health plan website under Health and Wellness > Health Education.
+- Health education classes (synchronous and asynchronous) and activities: view our program descriptions and current class dates and times at the member’s health plan website under Health and Wellness > Health Education.

 - Development and distribution of health-related newsletters, fact sheets, and brochures